Army of the Dead: Cast

+Additionally, Sean Spicer and Donna Brazile cameo in the film, credited as Male Pundit and Female Pundit respectively.

 Production

 Development

 On March 25, 2007, Warner Bros.
 Pictures announced it would produce the zombie film Army of the Dead, based on a story by Zack Snyder and using a screenplay written by Joby Harold.
-In a statement, Snyder said he wanted the film to feel similar to his previous projects Dawn of the Dead (2004) and 300 (2007) and that it would center around a father in Las Vegas "who tries to save his daughter from imminent death in a zombie-infested world."
+In a statement, Snyder said he wanted the film to feel similar to his previous projects Dawn of the Dead (2004) and 300 (2007) and that it would center around a father in Las Vegas "who tries to save his daughter from imminent death in a zombie-infested world".
 At the time, Wesley Coller was attached to executive produce, with Snyder and his wife Deborah Snyder producing through Cruel & Unusual Films (now known as The Stone Quarry).
 The film is not a sequel to Dawn of the Dead but rather a spiritual successor.
 During Dawn of the Dead's production, Snyder got the idea and realized he needed a new origin story to develop the plot and a new incarnation of the living dead.
 He titled the project Army of the Dead as a tribute to the Night of the Living Dead series from George A. Romero.
 Snyder clarified his work on the project by saying it was "not made by committee.
-It's definitely a movie that's incredibly personal and singular."
+It's definitely a movie that's incredibly personal and singular".

 In June 2008, Dutch commercial director and visual artist Matthijs van Heijningen Jr. was signed on to the project to make his feature directorial debut.
-By October 2011, however, the film was in development hell; van Heijningen said the film had been shelved "three months before shooting" as a result of the financial crisis of 2007–2008.
+By October 2011, however, the film was in development hell; van Heijningen said the film had been shelved "three months before shooting" due to the 2008 financial crisis.
 In an interview, van Heijningen also said the film, if moved forward, would include scenes where "the male zombies rape human females.
-And they have human hybrid zombie offsprings."
+And they have human hybrid zombie offsprings".